GLEAM: Learning to Match and Explain in Cross-View Geo-Localization: Experiments

 \section{Experiments}

 In this section, we design a series of experiments to evaluate the unified GLEAM-C model (Sec.~\ref{sec:res-c}) and the GLEAM-X benchmark (Sec.~\ref{sec:res-x}).
-All training experiments are conducted on a cluster equipped with 10 NVIDIA RTX 4090 D GPUs, each with 48 GB of memory.
+All training experiments are conducted on a cluster with 10 NVIDIA RTX 4090 D GPUs, each with 48 GB of memory.
+In addition, to assess practical deployment feasibility, we evaluate the models' inference performance on an NVIDIA Jetson AGX Xavier for real-world edge computing scenarios in the Appendix (Sec.~\ref{sec:deployment}).

-\subsection{Evaluation results of GLEAM-C}
+\subsection{Evaluation Results of GLEAM-C}

 For GLEAM-C, we compare the unified model with single-dataset training and evaluate the data integration strategy (Sec.\ref{sec:c-inter}).
 We further assess improvements in training efficiency (Sec.\ref{sec:c-efficiency}) relative to prior SOTA training methods.
+Additionally, we investigate cross-domain generalization performance and the rationale for selecting VIGOR as the initial training dataset (Sec.~\ref{sec:dis_gleamc}).